Richard5656/JS-24-Bit-CPU/README.md

 (There has been an update 10/27/22): I have added the asm block in the compiler.

+(ADDED new instructions to the AST os 11/26/22): I have also added ASTs.

 Put all of your suggestions and questions in the issues tab marked suggestions and questions.